 The 2008 Geyserville is a pretty amazing story as well.
 2008 was a dry year, with less than 35 inches of rainfall.
 Harvest played out across a full month, with individual attention being paid to each and every sub-parcel of fruit, to best capture every nuanced complexity on offer.
 Quick extractions and rapid primary fermentations meant reduced pump-overs and early pressing, to avoid harsh tannins.
 Natural secondaries were swift as well, and the wine was racked to barrel a month early.
 The final wine was beautiful, structured, and complex.
 In late fall of 2009, winemaker Eric Baugher estimated a developmental trajectory of 10-15 years.
 Based on how it’s been showing of late, Eric’s prediction looks to be a very good one, as the wine is aging out to perfection.
 But not even Eric’s crystal winemaker ball could have foreseen this amazing development: a presidential dinner!
 That said, when Robert Parker reviewed the ’08 Geyserville for the Wine Advocate, he did describe it as being “rich, fleshy … juicy and succulent,” so maybe at least HE saw a Presidential Porterhouse in its future?

 For more about our Geyserville, please click here: Ridge Vineyards Geyserville

 And to watch winemaker Eric Baugher discussing the latest vintage, please enjoy video tasting notes below:

-Categories: Events & Photographs, Food & Wine Pairing, Geyserville, Press Reviews, Tasting Flights, Tasting Notes, Varietals & Blends, Video, Viticultural Salmagundi, Wine & Food Pairing, Wine Quotes, Wine Tales, Zinfandel
+Categories: Events, Food & Wine Pairing, Geyserville, Press Reviews, Tasting Flights, Tasting Notes, Varietals & Blends, Video, Viticultural Salmagundi, Wine & Food Pairing, Wine Quotes, Wine Tales, Zinfandel